cefet-rj-dal/tspredit/examples/filter/ts_fil_remd.md

-Overview

-Robust Empirical Mode Decomposition (REMD) decomposes a signal into intrinsic mode functions (IMFs) in a way that is less sensitive to noise and outliers than standard EMD.
-Reconstructing the series from selected IMFs yields a denoised version while preserving nonstationary and nonlinear characteristics.
+REMD filter: REMD adopts robustness enhancements to EMD, such as noise‑assisted ensemble strategies (e.g., EEMD/CEEMDAN), to stabilize the decomposition under noise and reduce mode mixing.
+After decomposition, high‑frequency IMFs are attenuated and the remaining components are summed to form the denoised signal.

-When to use
+When to use:
 - Nonlinear/nonstationary series where frequency content changes over time
 - You want a data-driven decomposition without fixed bases (e.g., unlike wavelets/Fourier)

+Objectives: Robust Empirical Mode Decomposition (REMD) decomposes a signal into intrinsic mode functions (IMFs) in a way that is less sensitive to noise and outliers than standard EMD.
+Reconstructing the series from selected IMFs yields a denoised version while preserving nonstationary and nonlinear characteristics.

 ``` r